vocdoni/docs/docs/protocol/entity-metadata.md

 A resolver is a smart-contract in charge of returning the required data from the user.

-Several resolver contracts may exist, they all need to conform the same interfaces, specified by Vocdoni.
+Several resolver contracts may exist, they all need to conform with the same interfaces, specified by Vocdoni.

 We make use of ENS resolvers interfaces, but not necessarily use ENS domains (see below)

 A resolver stores each entity data into a record addressed by an `entityId`.
-If we use the ENS domains the `entityId` is the [ENS node](https://docs.ens.domains/terminology), otherwise, the `entitiyId` is the hash of the address that created the entity.
+If we use the ENS domains the `entityId` is the [ENS node](https://docs.ens.domains/terminology), otherwise, the `entityId` is the hash of the address that created the entity.

 ### Interface: Storage of text records